-Our Form Logic feature enables you to use branching in your submission forms, so that certain questions or form fields will only appear if users select specific responses.
+Our Form Logic feature enables you to use branching in your submission forms so that certain questions or form fields will only appear if users select specific responses.
 This can be very helpful for simplifying long application forms, so that applicants don’t have to sift through questions that don’t apply to them.
-You can also use Form Logic to write “gatekeeper” questions, so that you can determine applicant eligibility, or save time for reviewers who may only need to evaluate certain criteria.
+You can also use Form Logic to write “gatekeeper” questions to determine applicant eligibility, or to save time for reviewers who may only need to evaluate certain criteria.

 To use Form Logic, follow these steps:

-1. Navigate to whichever Form you will be using and click Edit it ,or click Add Form to create a new Form.
+- Navigate to the Form you will be using and click Edit, or click Add Form to create a new Form.

 3. Write your Checkbox List or Radio List question, and enter the optional answers for the question.

 4. Check the Enable Branching checkbox in the form field.

 5. Create branch entry boxes will appear to the right of each optional answer.
 Enter a tag for the branch you're creating.
 Each branch will automatically be assigned a color.